Gallbladder Diet Tips After Removal

-For those who have undergone gallbladder removal surgery, you may be wondering what foods you should and shouldn’t eat.
+For those who have undergone gallbladder removal surgery, you may be wondering what foods to avoid and eating plans you should follow.
 Your diet can significantly impact your recovery and it is important to make healthy dietary changes that will help support your body’s healing process.
 Below we’ll go over the gallbladder and some benefits of removal, and we’ll also give you some tips for eating after gallbladder removal surgery.

 What is The Gallbladder?